The forest at Aongatete is now alive with birds after 12 years of pest control and soon 20 volunteers are going to prove it.

 A count of North Island robin will take place in the forest on Sunday, 30 July 2017, organized by the Aongatete Forest Project.

 “Robins are cute, engaging, cheeky birds,” says project chair Barbara McGillivray, “and they’re also a good indicator that the forest is coming alive again.

-“When I first started volunteering for pest control in 2007 if we heard just one robin on a baiting day we’d become excited, now you can even hear them from the carpark!”
+“When I first started volunteering for pest control back in in 2007 if we heard just one robin on a baiting day we’d become excited, now you can hear them from the car park!”

 Barbara said the robin count would give people the opportunity to experience the forest in a new way.

 “We often think only scientists do this kind of work, but we can all experience what is rare and special in our environment.

 “We are hoping to expose more people to the way counts are done, so that we can make this an annual event and in future broaden the surveyed area.”